-Here’s how to port-forward with your Android hotspot:
+Here’s how to port forwarding works with your Android’s mobile hotspot:

-Generally speaking, port forwarding is not available on LTE carrier networks.
+Generally speaking, port forwarding is not available on LTE mobile networks.

 You can talk to your carrier and see if they offer features, services, or other support for port forwarding.